 For example, we identified $214.7 billion in financial benefits in fiscal year 2019—a return of about $338 for every $1 invested in us.
 We also identified 1,418 other benefits that led to program and operational improvements across the government.
 Read the press release about these record numbers.

-Our Mission is to support the Congress in meeting its constitutional responsibilities and to help improve the performance and ensure the accountability of the federal government for the benefit of the American people.
-We provide Congress with timely information that is objective, fact-based, nonpartisan, nonideological, fair, and balanced.
+We support Congress in meeting its constitutional responsibilities, and help improve the performance and ensure the accountability of the federal government.
+We provide Congress with timely information that is objective, fact-based, nonpartisan, nonideological, and balanced.